-Beebe Healthcare is proud to offer screening for COVID-19, which involves a series of questions about your current health, and testing for COVID-19, which is a nasal swab, at designation Beebe locations.
+Beebe Healthcare is proud to offer screening for COVID-19, which involves a series of questions about your current health, and testing for COVID-19, which is a nasal swab or oral swab, at designated Beebe locations.
 In some cases, COVID-19 tests are sent out to other labs for processing; in other cases, they are processed at Beebe's Clinical Lab at the Margaret H. Rollins Lewes Campus.
-Beebe is partnering with the Blood Bank of Delmarva on using donated plasma from those who had COVID-19 to help treat those who are currently hospitalized with COVID-19.
+Beebe is partnering with the Blood Bank of Delmarva to use donated plasma from those who had COVID-19 to help treat those who are currently hospitalized with COVID-19.

 Beebe opened a COVID Positive Care Center in Georgetown so patients diagnosed with COVID-19 who do not need to be hospitalized can receive face-to-face care, including provider visits, lab, imaging, and more.
 Interpreter services are available.

 Restaurant Industry and Public Event: Beebe Healthcare, in partnership with the Delaware Restaurant Association, is hosting a free drive-thru COVID-19 testing event on Wednesday, July 1 from 9 a.m. - 1 p.m. at Rehoboth Elementary School.
 The event is primarily for those who work in restaurants, but the public is also welcome.
 Pre-registration is required for this event.
 Please pre-register by completing the form below and bringing it to the event.

 If you feel you have been exposed to COVID-19, it is important to get tested.

 There are many testing sites available throughout the state.
 Find one near you: delaware.curativeinc.com.

 If you are unsure if you should be tested or you want to schedule testing but do not have a primary care provider, Beebe's Coronavirus Screening Line can help: 302-645-3200.